ynput/ayon-documentation/website/docs/dev_api_python.md

 ## About AYON Python API

-A Python client for connecting to AYON server.
-The client is using REST and GraphQl to communicate with server with `requests` module.
+A Python client for connecting to AYON server using `requests` module.
+Wraps REST API endpoints including GraphQl to communicate with server.

 The module supports singleton connection which is using `AYON_SERVER_URL` and `AYON_API_KEY` environment variables as source for connection.
 But you can create multiple connection to different servers using `ServerAPI` class.